Watch our Aviation program overview

 We highly recommend attending an information session before starting the program.
 You may attend a session as early as your Grade 11 year.
 If you live far away from Waterloo and cannot attend a seminar, please contact Sarah Thomson for further information.

 What is the WWFC intake interview?

-An intake interview occurs after you've accepted your offer of admission to the University of Waterloo, within 4-6 weeks of starting the program.
+An intake interview occurs after you've accepted your offer of admission to the University of Waterloo, within four to six weeks of starting the program.
 The WWFC will go over important topics such as payment schedule, uniform requirements, flight training procedures, etc. The WWFC will connect with you directly to book the interview.

 The ALPT is an English-language or French-language test designed to evaluate your ability to communicate effectively in an aviation context.
 Only international students are required to take this test.
 For more information, see Transport Canada's ALPT test taker guide.